rhosmo/al-agent-container/elasticbeanstalk/README.md

 2. Click "Details."
 3. Copy your unique registration key.

-## Alert Logic Agent Container Definition
+## Deploy the Alert Logic Agent Container Definition
-To deploy the Agent Container for EB, you must:
+**To deploy the Agent Container for Elastic Beanstalk:**
-1. Include the example container definition file from this repository and merge it to your own EB container configuration file (`Dockerrun.aws.json`).
-The Agent Container will run as side-car container along with your application container.
+1. Merge the example container definition file from this repository into your own Elastic Beanstalk container configuration file (`Dockerrun.aws.json`).
+The Agent Container runs as sidecar container with your application container.
-2. Include the example `.ebextensions` configuration and merge it to your own EB application source bundle.
+2. Merge the example `.ebextensions` configuration into your own Elastic Beanstalk application source bundle.

-**To merge and edit the container definition file:**
+**To merge and edit the task definition file:**
-1. Download the `Dockerrun.aws.json` task definition file from this [here](Dockerrun.aws.json).
+1. Download the `Dockerrun.aws.json` task definition file from this [directory](Dockerrun.aws.json).

 2. In the task definition file, update the `value` variable with your unique registration key.
    ```